MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 ### source.extension.vsixmanifest

-A `source.extension.vsixmanifest` file has been generated for us, and looks like:
+A `source.extension.vsixmanifest` file has been generated, and looks like:

 ````xml
 <?xml version="1.0" encoding="utf-8"?>